miraheze/static-help/README.md

 # static-help
-Static help page for Miraheze
+Static help page for Miraheze, powered by Hugo.